 One of the best ways to combine estate planning and college funding is to pay tuition on behalf of the student.
 Gifts of tuition paid directly to the institution are exempt from gift tax without counting as annual exclusion gifts or using any of your lifetime gift tax exemption.
 They also are exempt from GST tax without using any of your GST tax exemption.

 Do your homework

 You can use education funding tools to also achieve estate planning goals.
 But choosing the combination that is right for you requires careful study.
-Your Mariner team is available to answer your questions and create an educational funding strategy that meets your specific goals.
+Your wealth advisor is available to answer your questions and create an educational funding strategy that meets your specific goals.

 How is financial aid affected by the various college savings plans and by other gifts?
 There are two aspects of financial aid: 1) federal assistance and 2) assistance generated through the institution itself.
 Institution-based aid calculations can vary greatly.

 With federal assistance, student-owned assets are generally included at a higher percentage than a parent’s assets.
 There are exceptions.
 For example, a student-owned 529 plan is included at the

 parent’s percentage.
 But if a grandparent owns the 529 plan, the plan is excluded and is counted as student income.